TRISTAN-ORF/RiboTIE/README.md

 ## How does RIBO-former work?

 See [the manuscript](https://www.biorxiv.org/content/10.1101/2023.06.20.545724v1) for a detailed description.
-Essentially, RIBO-former works by detecting translation initiation sites using only ribosome profiling data using transformer networks.
+Essentially, RIBO-former works by detecting translation initiation sites using only ribosome profiling data.
 The tool parses information on how reads are aligned along the transcript.
 Specifically, for each position, a vector containing the number of reads for each read length at that position is parsed.  **No sequence information is processed**.
 Ribo-former similarly returns predictions for each position on each transcript.

 <div align="center">
 <img src="https://github.com/jdcla/RIBO_former/raw/main/ribo_intro.png" width="800">